 In our research, we saw that four sleep retailers are favouring Pinterest as their content platform, with the remaining eight most appearing on Meta's platforms.
 In terms of Instagram, a visual platform that is useful for any brand in the homeware space, Bensons for Beds have secured the highest number of followers of 56,700 - representing an ongoing audience readily available to market towards.

 Website Readability & Accessibility

-For a glance into just 6 of the metrics we evaluated these top 12 sleep retail brands on, check out our quick-look table below;
+For a glance into just 6 of the metrics, we evaluated these top 12 sleep retailers on, check out our quick-look table below;

 To get a copy of the full report, please complete the enquiry form.
 If you want to talk to us about accelerating your digital performance, please call us on 01543 410014 or schedule a call with Mike Movassaghi.